Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-The experimentally determined scaling of defect formation is supported by a molecular dynamics simulation of ion trajectories during a ramp.
-A realistic model of the trap is employed, and the equations of motion are solved with a partitioned Runge-Kutta integrator \cite{singer2010trapped}.
-Laser-cooling is implemented using a Monte-Carlo simulation and constant dissipation.
-The micromotion for each particle is fully modeled by including the oscillatory electrode potentials \cite{abah2012single}.
-By monitoring the trajectory of each individual ion, we verified that no swapping of ions, and therefore no melting of the crystal, occurs during the ramping procedure and ensured that the excitation of axial oscillations is minimised (see Fig.~\ref{fig:experiment}).
+The experimentally determined scaling of defect formation is supported by molecular dynamics simulations of ion trajectories during a ramp (see Methods).
+A realistic model of the trap is employed and the equations of motion are solved with a partitioned Runge-Kutta integrator \cite{singer2010trapped,abah2012single}.
+Laser-cooling is modeled by a Langevin force and a constant dissipation.

+The simulations reveal the dynamics of the ions on a fast timescale that is not accessible in the experiment and thus assist the experimental design and the interpretation of results.
+By monitoring the trajectory of each individual ion, we verified that no swapping of ions, and therefore no melting of the crystal, occurs during the ramping procedure.
+We also ensured that the excitation of axial oscillations is minimized (see Fig.~\ref{fig:experiment}) by choosing an optimized voltage ramp for squeezing the linear ion crystal over the phase transition.
+The simulation of the scaling behaviour is performed over the same range of critical parameters used in the experiment.
+The blue stars in Fig.~\ref{fig:results} show the simulation results with a scaling exponent of $\beta=2.53 \pm 0.23$ confirming the theoretical expectation.
+Note that the simulation result is shifted below the experimental data by around $5\,\%$, which corresponds to the defect generation rate due to background gas collisions.